AntonioMangado/Fantasea/README.md

+# DISCLAIMER - ONGOING REWORK
+I'm working on a rework of the app to make it more modern looking, with a whole redo of styles and some functionality.
+Work is a bit halted now due to lack of time, but not abandoned.
+The change can be seen in the pictures below.
+CHANGES ARE NOT DEPLOYED YET.

 # Welcome to Fantasea. :books:
 The aim of this app is to replicate a book management and tracker app like GoodReads with the sole emphasis being placed on fantasy books.
 As of now, the app is in it very first development stages and contains a VERY limited selection of books, but the goal is to work with a wide corpus of fantasy books, ranging from children fantasy to dark fantasy, and many more.

 :arrow_right: [Click here to take a look at it!](https://fantaseafront.onrender.com/) (Deployed version currently not working and abandoned, now working on a newer version):arrow_left: